Carpel Tunnel Syndrome – Runner’s 10K Threshold

 Step 4: Turn your head either to the right or left and looking over your shoulder, look at your feet.

 Step 5: On every inhalation, lift yourself slightly towards the sternum using the fingers placed on the floor to push yourself upwards.
 Be sure to hold the pose for between 30 seconds to 1 minute.
 Try the exercise with different variations of poses.
 Be sure to repeat the steps switching the feet.
 Try deepening the pose of that exercise by varying the positions.
 The exercise comes with a wide range of benefits.
 It helps in stretching the spine, shoulders, and hips, massaging the abdominal organs, relieving pain, treating the carpal tunnel.

 There are many ways of preventing the chances of acquiring the Syndrome and this depends on the hazards that one is exposed to.
 People who work in an environment where the activities they are constantly involved in of Carpal tunnel syndrome should carry out some simple workouts wherever they are to make sure they reduce their risk of contracting the syndrome.
 Some of this activities include but not limited to;

 - Practicing good office ergonomics– refers to the way the office is arranged including the desk, computer, paperwork and the position you are going to sit as you carry out your work.
 These consists of keeping your hands and wrists in line with your forearms, center your work in front of you without touching your legs, hold your elbow close to your sides, avoid leaning on your wrists, taking short breaks to do some exercises.
 Using different tools with less vibration can also help.

-- Also try interchanging the tools so that your hand is not used to one motion of movement.
-Experiment also with different ways of holding the tools as well as interchanging the tools.
+- Also, try interchanging the tools so that your hand is not used to one motion of movement.
+The experiment also with different ways of holding the tools as well as interchanging the tools.

 - Using splint wrists is another good way to prevent yourself from the Carpal tunnel.
 They help in making your palms straight when you are experiencing pain.